Guardians vs. Mets Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 12 doubles, a triple, four home runs, 23 walks and 22 RBI (43 total hits).
-He has stolen five bases.
+- Ramirez has recorded 44 hits with 12 doubles, a triple, five home runs and 24 walks.
+He has driven in 24 runs with five stolen bases.

 Ramírez Recent Games